 This course will examine the fundamentals of pathophysiology as it is manifested within each body system.
 It will include pathogenesis, etiology, clinical manifestations, current diagnostics, pharmacology, and other treatment modalities.
 The student will gain an in-depth review of the effect of aging for each body system.
 In addition, students will identify current medications and mode of action for specific diseases.
-Prerequisites: BIO119 or BIO213 and MAS102, or permission of instructor.
+Prerequisites: BIO1 9 or BIO213, MAS101, MAS102, MAS110, MAS115, MAS117, or permission of instructor.
+Co-requisites: MAS114, MAS211, MAS215, MAS217.